dwmkerr/angular-memory-leaks/article/README.md

 4. [Fixing Memory Leaks](#fixingmemoryleaks)
    * Three golden rules
    * Anti-patterns to avoid
-     * Poorly Managed Event Handlers
-     * Poorly Managed Watchers
-     * Callback Functions on Services
 5. [The Future](#thefuture)
 6. [Appendices](#appendices)
+   * Thanks
-6. Mysteries
+   * Mysteries
+   * Futher Reading

 ## Understanding Memory Leaks

-If you've dealt with memory leaks before, or that patterns of memory usage we sometimes call memory leaks in memory managed applications then you can probably skip to [Identifying Memory Leaks](#identifyingmemoryleaks).
+If you've dealt with memory leaks before, or the patterns of memory usage we sometimes call memory leaks in memory managed applications, then you can probably skip to [Identifying Memory Leaks](#identifyingmemoryleaks).

 If not let's start with some theory.